Small Town (radio play)

-Reception

 The play was one of the most regarded Australian radio plays of the 1940s.

 The Sydney Tribune said "It is to be hoped that this play will be heard again soon."

 The play was produced again in 1952 by the ABC.
 One listener of this production felt the script was "brutally massacred from beginning to end.
 With the exception of a few minor characters... the performances were obviously amateurish and distinctly bad, lacking in all conviction.
 The production was also amateurish and distinctly bad."